 Face-saving PPT keyboard shortcuts (when you’re presenting)27/03/18

-PPT keyboard shortcuts come in handy: It’s the kind of scenario people have bad dreams about… you are halfway through your presentation and the mouse stops working leaving you stranded on one slide.
-So, you start to panic, everyone’s waiting and you want to keep their attention… Luckily for you, there are some PPT keyboard shortcuts in PowerPoint Slide Show mode which you can use to keep things moving seamlessly.
+It’s a scenario you may have bad dreams about… You are midway through your presentation when the clicker or the mouse stop working leaving you stranded on one slide.
+Everyone’s waiting and you want to keep their attention… Luckily, you are smart!
+You already know these PPT keyboard shortcuts in PowerPoint Slide Show mode which you use to keep things moving seamlessly.

-You’re just showing off now.
-You want to draw the audience’s attention to something specific on your slide but, as we know, your mouse has abandoned you.
-Try Ctrl-P – this will turn your cursor into a pen on the screen.
-You can then use your finger on the mouse pad to move the pen to where you want it on the screen, and then if you click and hold on the mouse pad you can draw on the slide with your finger.
-To get out of pen mode, Ctrl-P again and you can carry on through your presentation.
+If you want to draw the audience’s attention to something specific on your slide but, as we know, your mouse has abandoned you.
+Try Ctrl P – this will turn your cursor into a pen on the screen.
+You can then use your finger on the mouse pad to move the pen to where you want it on the screen, and then click and hold on the mouse pad to draw on the slide with your finger.
+To get out of pen mode, Ctrl P again and you can carry on through your presentation.

-Don’t have nightmares, you don’t need a mouse when you have the nous.
+Don’t have nightmares, you don’t need a mouse when you have the nous!